Sales Territory

 1. Geographical Territories

-A geographical territory model divides the market by physical location, such as countries, states, cities, or regions.
-In this setup, each sales representative or team manages the leads, accounts, and prospects in a defined geographic boundary.
+A geographical territory model divides the market by physical location, such as countries, states, or regions.
+Each sales representative or team manages the leads and accounts within a defined geographic boundary.

 2. Industry-Based Territories